Investigative Analysis · Procedural Examination

 Individually, each detail may appear minor.

-Together, they form a pattern that invites closer examination.
+Together, they form a sequence that invites closer examination.